Montreuil flea market

 Days and opening hours

-All year round, every Saturday between 7 am and 7.30 pm.
+All year round, every Monday, Saturday and Sunday between 8 am and 6.30 pm.